 There is one thing I would recommend to those who get the chance to see it.
 I have heard that, when it was released in theaters, the various theaters were told to turn off the lights as much as they could for about the last eight minutes, to help improve the atmosphere.
 So, if you watch the movie, particularly in an area you can do something like that, give it a try!

-The movie is available on DVD or on blu from Warner Archive Collection.
-The movie clocks in at one hour, forty seven minutes.
+The movie is available on DVD or on Blu-ray from Warner Archive Collection.

 One thing I should mention (although it may have been implied).
 I know most of the movies I watch tend to be family-friendly, but I would hesitate with this movie.
 There is very little swearing, but the main issue I would have is with some of the horror aspects, as this movie is aimed a little more for adults.
 Of course, I know every kid is different, but I would at least advise parents to watch this on their own before watching it with younger children.

 List Of Actor/Actress Filmographies/Collections